Symptoms of hyperosmolar hyperglycemic state include extreme dehydration and confusion.

 There are two types of diabetes mellitus, type 1 and type 2.
 In type 1 diabetes, the body produces almost no insulin, a hormone produced by the pancreas that helps sugar (glucose) move from the blood into the cells.
 In type 2 diabetes, the body produces insulin, but cells fail to respond normally to the insulin.
 In both types of diabetes, the amount of sugar (glucose) in the blood is elevated.

 If people with type 1 diabetes receive no insulin, or they need more insulin because of an illness, fat cells begin breaking down to provide energy.
 Fat cells that break down produce substances called ketones.
 Ketones provide some energy to cells but also make the blood too acidic (ketoacidosis).
-Diabetic ketoacidosis is a dangerous, sometimes life-threatening, disorder.
+Diabetic ketoacidosis Diabetic Ketoacidosis Diabetic ketoacidosis is an acute complication of diabetes that occurs mostly in type 1 diabetes mellitus.
+Symptoms of diabetic ketoacidosis include nausea, vomiting, abdominal pain, and a characteristic... read more is a dangerous, sometimes life-threatening, disorder.

 Because people with type 2 diabetes produce some insulin, ketoacidosis does not usually develop even when type 2 diabetes is untreated for a long time.
 However, with hyperosmolar hyperglycemic state, the blood glucose levels can become extremely high (even exceeding 1,000 milligrams per deciliter [mg/dL], or 55.5 millimoles per liter [mmol/L] of blood).
-Such very high blood glucose levels cause the person to pass large amounts of urine, which eventually causes severe dehydration and makes the person's blood abnormally concentrated (hyperosmolar).
+Such very high blood glucose levels cause the person to pass large amounts of urine, which eventually causes severe dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more and makes the person's blood abnormally concentrated (hyperosmolar).
 Thus, the disorder is called hyperosmolar hyperglycemic state.

 Hyperosmolar hyperglycemic state can occur for two main reasons

-Also, certain drugs, such as corticosteroids, can raise blood glucose levels and cause hyperosmolar hyperglycemic state.
-Drugs such as diuretics, which people often take to treat high blood pressure, can worsen dehydration and trigger hyperosmolar hyperglycemic state.
+Also, certain medications, such as corticosteroids, can raise blood glucose levels and cause hyperosmolar hyperglycemic state.
+Medications such as diuretics Diuretics Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , which people often take to treat high blood pressure, can worsen dehydration and trigger hyperosmolar hyperglycemic state.

 The main symptom of hyperosmolar hyperglycemic state is a mental change.
 The change ranges from mild confusion and disorientation to drowsiness and coma.
 Some people have seizures and/or temporary partial paralysis resembling a stroke.
 Up to 20% of people die.
 Other symptoms that may precede the change in mental state include frequent urination and extreme thirst.